samoylovfp/neuloa/README.md

 ## Usage

-1. Make a selection and click "Recount".
+1. Select a row and click the arrow, which way you are going to knit it
-2. Observe the number
+2. See the runs
-3. Rejoice about having the sacred information of the number of selected pixels without tiresome manual labor
+3. Click on completed runs to remember what you have already knitted